Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 As a girl who grew up in the Midwest, there’s just something about chicken pot pie that melts my heart.
 It’s just love.
 And it makes the house smell like Thanksgiving which is so incredible.

-Chicken Pot Pie has the power to transport you to a happy place but its one downside, if you are lactose intolerant, is all the dairy.
-There’s butter in the crust and usually some form of milk or cream in the filling.
+Chicken Pot Pie has the power to transport you to a happy place but its one downside, if you have a dairy allergy, is well, all the dairy.
+There’s butter in the crust and usually some form of milk or heavy cream in the filling.

 The good news?
 Lightening it up a bit by removing the milk from the filling can still get you that rich sauce, keep reading I’ll show you how!